prithvikumardetne/DevOps-Interview-Questions/README.md

 # DevOps-Interview-Questions

+Here’s what I ask 👇
+1. How does DNS resolution work inside a pod?
+→ And what’s the first thing you check when a service isn’t reachable by name?

+2. Please walk me through the controller manager’s role during a Deployment.
+→ Not just kubectl rollout status — I want the reconciliation logic.

+3. What happens if a node with local storage gets autoscaled down?
+→ Hint: this is where most real prod data loss stories begin.

+4. Post-deploy, latency spikes for 30% of users.
+No errors.
+No logs.
+No alerts.
+→ What’s your 3-step triage?

+5. How do you enforce runtime security in Kubernetes?
+→ PSP?
+AppArmor?
+OPA?
+Or… just crossing fingers?

+6. HPA vs VPA vs Karpenter — when would you NOT use each?
+→ Bonus: How do you simulate HPA behavior in staging?

+7. Tell me about the last Kubernetes outage you debugged.
+→ No postmortem?
+You probably weren’t in the war room.

 Round 1 – Systems at Scale, K8s, Cloud & Linux (45 mins)
 • How would you implement fine-grained service discovery across 1000+ microservices using Envoy or Istio?
 • Explain how you’d leverage eBPF + Cilium to enforce network security policies at runtime, and what the advantages are over traditional CNIs?